Deepti1206/House_Price_Prediction_Project/README.md

 2. As a result, the **real estate industry faces the crucial task of determining the appropriate pricing for houses** before listing them on the market.
 This is achieved through a comprehensive analysis of various property attributes such as location, size, amenities, condition, market trends, and more.

-3. If you want to know more business uses of this project you can go through this project and discover its importance in real-world scenarios.

 ## Background

 ## Dataset Overview
-The dataset consists of 81 variables and 1,460 observations describing various parameters of residential homes in Ames, Iowa.
-We aim to fit a linear model to predict the final house price using the training dataset.
+The dataset consists of 81 variables and 1,460 observations describing various parameters of residential homes in Ames, Iowa. datatype-------

 ## Methodology
-Our project followed these steps:
+This project followed these steps:
-1. **Data Quality and Cleaning:** We conducted exploratory data analysis to check data quality and performed data cleaning.
+1. **Data Quality and Cleaning:** Exploratory data analysis was conducted to check data quality and data cleaning was performed.
-2. **Feature Engineering:** We worked on feature engineering to enhance our model's performance.
+2. **Feature Engineering:** Feature engineering to enhance our model's performance.
-3. **Training Model:** We trained various linear regression models and conducted model diagnostics.
+3. **Training Model:** 4 machine learning models were used.
-4. **Prediction and Model Comparison:** We compared model performances using metrics like MSE, MAE, and RMSE.
+4. **Prediction and Model Comparison:** Compared model performances using metrics like MSE, MAE, and RMSE.

 ## Data Cleaning
 We handled missing values and imputed data accordingly.
 Columns with more than 40% missing data were dropped.
 Numerical values were replaced with medians, and categorical values were replaced with modes.